Encrypted team folders: an overview

 7. Click the Delete button (trash can icon) next to a recovery key to delete it permanently.
 Click Delete to confirm your choice.

-The verification process is a two-way process.
+If manual device registration is activated, a key verification process is required.
+This process is a two-way process.
 The admin needs to verify the device's code, while the user needs to verify the team code.
 The team code is shown to the admin during the end-to-end encryption activation process.
 The admin can then share the team code with team members via email.
 On the user's side, both the team and client codes are displayed in the sync notifications.
 The user verifies that the displayed team code matches the code provided by the admin.

 To verify that the device code shared by the user matches the value displayed to the admin in the admin console: